-Austrian University is the highest level of education, offering a broad range of disciplines.
-Universities are research and theory-based institutions.
-Most of them have a long history, compared to the relatively new opened the Universities of Applied Science.
-These were mainly founded in the 90’s last century.
+Austrian public and private universities are the highest level of education, offering a broad range of disciplines.
+They are research and theory-based institutions.
+Most of them have a long history compared to the relatively new concept of Universities of Applied Science.
+The latter were mainly built in the 90’s last century.

-Students from Group 2 must pay 726,72 EUR per semester or 1,453 EUR in a year at public Universities.
+Students from other counties than listed above pay 726,72 EUR per semester or 1,453 EUR in a year at all public universities.

 - The University of Vienna – 726,72 EUR per semester